Identification in the digital age

-As more countries implement identity systems and the coverage expands, data privacy measures increase.
-The Organisation for Economic Co-operation and Development (OECD) developed the Guidelines on the Protection of Privacy and Transborder Flows of Personal Data back in 1980.
+Data privacy measures increase as more countries implement identity systems and the coverage expands.
+The Organisation for Economic Co-operation and Development (OECD) developed the Guidelines on the Protection of Privacy and Transborder Flows of Personal Data in 1980.
 Today, these guidelines form the basis of many privacy agreements and laws.
 The spread of these laws is welcome; however, they might not offer much in countries with little capacity to implement them.

 Mitigating the risks

-As a start, governments can eliminate fees and charges for birth registration.
+As a start, governments can eliminate fees for birth registration.
 Reviewing the requirements for obtaining ID documents can also be a step in the right direction.
-The formalization of identity should always support inclusive development.
+The formalisation of identity should always support inclusive development.